pip-services/pip-services-docs/content/en/python/components/config/default_config_reader_factory.md

 The DefaultConfigReaderFactory class allows you to create  [IConfigReader](../iconfig_reader) components based on their descriptors.

 ### Constructors
-Create a new instance of the factory.
+Creates a new instance of the factory.

 > DefaultConfigReaderFactory()